 Function 06 / 07 · Know

 Know is the function with the most documents and the least findability.
-It's the difference between a team that knows things and a team that can find things.
-Knowledge base, internal wiki, the institutional memory of the operation.
+It's the difference between an operation that knows things and one that can find things.
+Knowledge base, internal wiki, AI knowledge source, institutional memory.
+The one source both populations work from, instead of three that don't sync.

 Function 06 / 07 · Know